eriecoder/Python-Quiz-Game/README.md

 # Python-Quiz-Game
-My version of a Python quiz game with three questions and three possible answers.
+My version of a Python interactive quiz game with three questions and three possible answers.